 Thank you for taking the time to submit your question and for assisted your husband with providing assistance for his father.
 Contact us at 951-787-7711 if you would like to schedule an appointment for your father-in-law to discuss his estate planning options.

 Riverside Estate Planning Lawyer Dennis Sandoval

 By submitting a question to ASK DENNIS, the questioner is not creating an attorney-client relationship or receiving legal advice.
 Any questions submitted will not be treated as privileged or confidential and may be posted along with its response on the firm website so others with similar issues can benefit from the response.
 Questioners understand that Dennis may not be able to respond to your question at all, but if he or one of his associate attorneys responds they will do so in a general manner on which you cannot rely as legal advice.
-Go to ASK DENNIS to submit your estate planning and elder law questions to the Riverside estate planning lawyers at Dennis M. Sandoval, a Professional Law Corporation.
+Go to ASK DENNIS to submit your estate planning and elder law questions to the Riverside estate planning lawyers at Sandoval Legacy Group, a division of Holstrom, Block & Parke, A Professional Law Corporation.